unimelb/unimelb-design-system/pages/contribution.md

 # Contribution

 These templates are open for modification by anyone in the university community.

 You can contribute by creating a 'fork' of this project, applying your modifications and then sending a 'pull request' back to the main repository.

 All changes are reviewed by the Web Marketing team before being accepted into the master branch.

+// TODO - write a section explaining how to log an issue when you don't have time to write a component.

 //TODO - hide the majority of the next paragraph behind an accordian to make the page friendlier